-The public comment period for this document was March 3 through April 3, 2023, and a virtual public hearing was held March 13, 2023, via Microsoft Teams.
+The public comment period for this document was March 1 through April 1, 2024, and a public hearing is scheduled to occur at Rondo Community Library on March 13, 2024.
 Copies of the document were made available via the City's website, at PED, and on the Bookmobile.
 A poster was displayed at all Saint Paul Public library branches with instructions to access the draft plan using a library or a home computer.
-Another opportunity for public comment was the April 5, 2023, City Council meeting to authorize acceptance of the HUD award and submission of AAP to HUD.
-All comments received are summarized in Attachment A. All comments received were considered.
+Another opportunity for public comment will be at the forthcoming April 2024, City Council meeting to authorize acceptance of the HUD award and submission of AAP to HUD.
+The City will summarize those comments in the final submission.